Thunderstring/RSTeller/annotation/README.md

 --num_data_producer 4
 ```

-The `db_root` argument specifies the root directory of all the databases needed.
-The following databases are needed:
+The `db_root` argument specifies the root directory containing all necessary databases:

-- `metadata.db`: the metadata database for image patch collection.
+- `metadata.db`: Metadata database for image patch collection.
-- `osm.db`: the OSM database for raw OSM data collection.
+- `osm.db`: OSM database for raw OSM data collection.
-- `annotation.db`: the annotation database for storing all the annotations, annotator information and prompt template.
+- `annotation.db`: Annotation database for storing all annotations, annotator information, and prompt templates.
-- `annotation_meta.db` (optional): the database for revision process.
+- `annotation_meta.db` (optional): Database for the revision process.
-- `taginfo-wiki.db`: the OSM taginfo Wiki database for tag interpretation.
+- `taginfo-wiki.db`: OSM taginfo Wiki database for tag interpretation.

-The `fetch_size` argument specifies the number of rows to fetch for the data producer at a time.
-As frequent reading of the database can cause performance issues, we implement a batch reading mechanism to reduce the number of database queries and cache the data into the memory.
+The `fetch_size` argument defines the number of rows to fetch at a time for the data producer.
+To optimize performance, we use a batch reading mechanism to reduce the number of database queries and cache the data in memory.

-The `map_element_threshold` argument specifies the minimum number of elements in the OSM data to be considered as a valid element.
-Unvalid elements are filtered out before the data producer reads the data.
+The `map_element_threshold` argument specifies the minimum number of tags for an OSM element to be considered valid.
+Invalid elements are filtered out before the data producer reads the data.

 The `num_data_producer` argument specifies the number of data producer processes to run.
-Each data producer process reads the raw OSM data and interpret it into a formatted prompt for the annotator backend.
-The data producer process also assigns the tasks to the available annotator backend.
+Each data producer process reads raw OSM data and interprets it into formatted prompts for the annotator backend, and assigns tasks to the available annotators.

-Note that you need to modify codes from line `283` to `286` in `annotator_frontend.py` to match the acutal annotator backends.
+>Note: You will need to modify lines `283` to `286` in `annotator_frontend.py` to match the actual annotator backends.
 This is hardcoded for now and may be improved in the future.